Christian Yelich Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fifth in the league.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in the league.

-- The Blue Jays have a 3.95 team ERA that ranks ninth among all MLB pitching staffs.
+- The Blue Jays have a 3.95 team ERA that ranks ninth across all league pitching staffs.

-- Blue Jays pitchers combine to give up 73 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- The Blue Jays rank 25th in baseball in home runs allowed (74 total, 1.3 per game).

-- His most recent time out was on Thursday against the Tampa Bay Rays, when the righty went three innings, surrendering four earned runs while allowing three hits.
+- His most recent appearance came on Saturday against the Minnesota Twins, when the right-hander went 5 1/3 innings, surrendering one earned run while allowing four hits.

-- In 11 games this season, the 25-year-old has a 5.53 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.